hummingbot/hummingbot-site/docs/blog/posts/using-vega-protocol-with-hummingbot/index.md

 `connect vega_perpetual_testnet`

 You'll be prompted to enter in your Vega public key (party ID) - this can be found in the top right of the screen where it says "SNAP KEY".
-This is your Vega Party ID

-Next, enter in the wallet seed phrase and if the credentials are valid you should get the message "You are now connected to Vega Perpetual"
+Next, enter in the wallet seed phrase and if both credentials are valid you should get the message "You are now connected to Vega Perpetual"

 [![image](image4.png)](image4.png)